robotsorcerer/robotsorcerer.github.io/_posts/2018-08-05-Control-Commons.md

 <a name="stab"></a>
 ### Stability

-My definitions follow from R.E Kalman's 1960 seminal paper since they are clearer to understand compared to the myriads of definition that exist in many texts. **Stability concerns the deviation about some fixed motion**.
-So, we shall be considering the deviations from the equilibrium state \\(x\_e\\) of a free dynamic system.
+My definitions follow from R.E Kalman's 1960 seminal paper since they are clearer to understand compared to the myriad of definitions that exist in many texts today. **Stability concerns the deviation about some fixed motion**.
+So, we will be considering the deviations from the equilibrium state \\(x\_e\\) of a free dynamic system.

 Simply put, here is how Kalman defines stability, if \eqref{eq:diff_eq} is slightly perturbed from its equilibrium state at the origin, all subsequent motions remain in a correspondingly small neighborhood of the origin.
 Harmonic oscillators are a good example of this kind of stability. **Lyapunov** himself defines stability like so: